Student Employment Overview

 After you have completed the I-9 procedure, if you do not already have one, you will need a Social Security Card/Number (also known as an “SSN”).
 The university-internal process for getting an SSN is outlined below:

-• An employment letter will be issued by the Human Resources Office approximately three weeks after the completion of the I-9 and after the hiring department and the Human Resources Office process all related hiring paperwork.
+- An employment letter will be issued by the Human Resources Office approximately three weeks after the completion of the I-9 and after the hiring department and the Human Resources Office process all related hiring paperwork.
 This letter will be emailed to your @charlotte.edu email address.
+For those working for Chartwells, you must apply for a support letter (see previous section for details) separately–it is not automatic.

-• You must print this letter (in color) and submit it together with your immigration documents and a Social Security application via the Social Security Administration, a non-university, U.S. government agency.
+- You must print your resulting support letter (in color) and submit it together with your immigration documents and a Social Security application via the Social Security Administration, a non-university, U.S. government agency.
 See How to Apply for a Social Security Number.

 Students who have not been offered an on-campus job or been approved for one of the off-campus employment authorizations are not eligible for a Social Security Number.
 In other words, you can only get an SSN if you have secured a job.